GoSecure/pyrdp/README.md

 # PyRDP
 PyRDP is a Python 3 Remote Desktop Protocol (RDP) Man-in-the-Middle (MITM) and library.

-It has two main tools:
+It features a few tools:
 - RDP Man-in-the-Middle
     - Logs credentials used to connect
     - Steals data copied to the clipboard